Late repayments can cause you serious money problems. See our debt help guides.

 Aspects of your application that lenders consider

 When applying for finance, you inevitably open yourself up to a degree of financial scrutiny.
-So what is a prospective lender looking for?
+So what is a would-be lender looking for?
+Here are some of the main things they’re likely to be interested in:

 - Your reason for borrowing.
-What you’re using the loan for is important to lenders, despite the fact that they simply take your word for it.
-If you’re appear less of a risk because of borrowing for an understandable and responsible purpose, you’re likely to be seen as a stronger applicant.
+What you’re using the loan for is without doubt of interest to the lender.
+Perhaps you’re looking to consolidate your debt or purchase a car, how wise a decision that is will vary based on other financial factors.
+If you’re considered less of a risk because of responsible borrowing, you’ll be seen as a stronger applicant.

 - Your income and expenditure.
-If you’re struggling to afford your existing obligations, or you’re spending like a footballer’s wife, lenders are likely to be put off.
-Ask yourself honestly if there’s enough room between your income and your outgoings to cover the repayments, because that’s exactly what a lender will do.
+If you’re struggling to afford your existing obligations, or you’re spending like a footballer’s wife, lenders could be put off.
+Lenders tend to look at your debt-to-income ratio to determine if you’ll be able to make timely repayments.

 - Your employment status.
 How long have you been with your current employer?
 How stable a role is it?
-How established is the company?
-How stable is the industry even?
-Lenders are naturally risk-averse, so they’re looking to lend to the safest prospects first.
+Lenders are risk-averse, so they’re looking to lend to the safest prospects first.

 Frequently asked questions